digitalservicebund/terraform-modules/stackit-state-bucket/README.md

 - Creates an object storage bucket to store the terraform state in
 - Creates a `backend.tf` file to configure the terraform backend with this bucket
-- Creates a 1Password entry in the users vault to store the bucket credentials
+- Creates a 1Password entry in the users or team vault to store the bucket credentials
 - Creates a `.envrc` file to referencing the credentials in 1Password

 ## Usage